-2 ♦ www.wmcc.edu
+2 • www.wmcc.edu

 Let me be the first to welcome you to White Mountains Community College!
-Having just had our 51st anniversary has provided the opportunity to reflect on our rich tradition while planning for an even brighter future.
+Having celebrated our 52nd anniversary has provided the opportunity to reflect on our rich tradition while planning for an even brighter future.
 Our history of offering quality education and supporting students with their goals of entering high-demand careers or transferring to four-year institutions remains our primary focus.